STAFF FAQ

 accreditation

-We are proudly accredited by the American Camp Association (ACA) and part of the Western Association of Independent Camps (WAIC).
+We are proudly accredited by the American Camp Association (ACA).
 We know our LGBTQ+ youth deserve to have a top of the line summer camp experience.
 This is why we have committed to being a fully accredited summer camp since day one of operating.

 What is your policy on tobacco, alcohol, and marijuana/THC products?